QuentinRougemont/genome_annotation/README.md

 # II - Identify synteny blocks and rearragements (GeneSpace Circos Minimap2)

+will enable to infer gene order for dS interpretation

 ## Input of step II

 ### Parameters set in config ==in yellow parameters to be set==